Serving Orphans Across the Globe since 1985

 We presently have 1 full time missionary, and several volunteers from our local church.
 We covet your prayers as we serve the community during this very difficult time in Ukraine.

-The center is open daily with kids enjoying, games, Bible classes, Sunday worship, weekly cooking classes, academic tutoring, English classes, and much more.
+Despite the ‘noise’, the center is open daily with kids enjoying, games, Bible classes, Sunday worship, weekly cooking classes, academic tutoring, English classes, and much more.
+Internally Displaced people visit daily for help.

 ********Please check our facebook, as we update it daily